Ranking the Top 5 Thrill Rides at all Disney Parks

 This might sound ridiculous, but it’s also home to the best gift shop ever.
 Most rides have lame, cash grab products, but the Hollywood Tower Hotel products are generally cool stuff.
 Bathrobes, key chains and what not that act as though they’re from the hotel have a nice kiche value to them.
 I keep meaning to get one of those keychains to use for our guest keys…

 California Screamin is fast, smooth, has an awesome loop and is probably the most comfortable roller coaster I’ve ever ridden.
 Uhm… that’s kinda everything.
 Oh, it’s a long ride, too – it loops around and around… it’s also one of the longer roller coasters I’ve experienced.
 It’s just a great ride.
 I think it could be improved with some theming as seen in the Despicable Me roller coaster, but otherwise, it’s a great roller coaster and my favorite thrill ride in all of the Disney Parks.

-Posted on May 16, 2014, in Disneyland, lists, walt disney world and tagged aerosmith, animal kingdom, animatronics, California Adventure, California Screamin, disney, Disney Hollywood Studios, Disney Imagineering, Disney Parks, Disneyland, EPCOT, expedition everest, gary sinese, gravitron, magic kingdom, mission space, rock n roller coaster starring aerosmith, roller coasters, space mountain, the twighlight zone tower of terror, The Twilight Zone Tower of Terror, thrill rides, walt disney world.
+Posted on May 16, 2014, in Disneyland blog posts, lists, walt disney world blog posts and tagged aerosmith, animal kingdom, animatronics, California Adventure, California Screamin, disney, Disney Hollywood Studios, Disney Imagineering, Disney Parks, Disneyland blog posts, EPCOT, expedition everest, gary sinese, gravitron, magic kingdom, mission space, rock n roller coaster starring aerosmith, roller coasters, space mountain, the twighlight zone tower of terror, The Twilight Zone Tower of Terror, thrill rides, walt disney world blog posts.
 Bookmark the permalink.
 1 Comment.